pkarsy/toit-mqtt-e2e/README.md

 > **Security in a nutshell**
 > - Every payload is encrypted with AES-256-GCM **before** publish.
 ! - Each message carries a **monotonically increasing nonce + UTC timestamp**; duplicates are rejected.
-> - **fixed-length padding** (default 50 bytes) hides the real size.
+> - **fixed-length padding** (default is 50 bytes) hides the real size.
 > - No TLS, no broker password, no certificates – the broker sees only random bytes.

 ## When you should use this
+- The most important of all, no need to maintain server accounts and certificates.
-- Rapid IoT prototypes that must transit **unknown or untrusted** public brokers.
+- Rapid IoT prototypes that must use **unknown or untrusted** public brokers.
-- Devices that lack the RAM/CUU for TLS but still need **strong confidentiality & inntegrity**.
+- Avoid TLS overhead, certs etc.  but still need **strong confidentiality & inntegrity**.
+The module inrtroduces its own overhead however.
-- Field units that connect / disconnect frequently and cannot afford handshake overhead.
+- IOT units that connect / disconnect frequently so direct TLS connections are not practical.

 ## When you should NOT
 - You already control a **TLS-enabled** broker and can afford certificates.
+You have to trust the broker however.
-- You need **Broker-level access control** (topic ACLs)\
+- You need **Broker-level access control** (topic ACLs)
 - You must hide **traffic-timing** – padding alone is not enough.
+Again the timing is known to the broker, so you have to trust the broker.
+Of course this is the smallest problem as the broker can read the messages.

 ## Threat model
 | Protected against | NOT protected against |